I MUST ADMIT THAT MUCH OF THIS SECTION HAS LITTLE OR NOTHING TO DO WITH SHEEP, BUT WHEN IT'S YOUR WEBSITE YOU CAN GET AWAY WITH THINGS LIKE TAHT.

 Pictured above are four powerful half brothers that we purchased from Joe Neil in Highland County.
+You could actually describe them as three quarter brothers since their mothers were all sisters.
 Having sold much of our flock, I was still getting calls for rams, and thought I should find some of the right kind to supply the demand.
 These rams were all by the same sire, a Ron Fletcher bred son of Highland Banner.
 Banner was the first NCC ram born in this newly founded flock, and as good a ram as we ever raised.

 We sold some NCC ewes to Joe Neil a few years earlier, and they produced all four of the rams above.
 Those ewes were all sired by the Littledale B204 ram, providing heavy Scottish influence, and the sire of our great Highland Trooper ram.

 The ram we elected to use in our new smaller flock is second from left, grandly named STAR VOYAGER as outlined below.

 The ram on left went to Blue Rooster Farm in PA.